-Offered at Chicago Zoological Society-Brookfield Zoo and Cleveland Metroparks Zoo.
-(In 2014 - Phoenix Zoo and Woodland Park Zoo, Seattle.)
+Offered at Chicago Zoological Society-Brookfield Zoo, Cleveland Metroparks Zoo, Phoenix Zoo and Woodland Park Zoo, Seattle.

 Animal behavior is a rich field of study that began as a means to survival for early humans and has now become a captivating field of scientific study in its own right.
 Invertebrates, birds, mammals, reptiles, amphibians, and other animals are ideal for comparative studies on topics ranging from complex behaviors and adaptations to public engagement with conservation.
 Graduate students in this course investigate animal conservation and behavior through direct observation of the zoo’s diverse animal collection.
 This course will provide a foundation for understanding research methods and conservation issues of animals that can be applied and adapted to teaching in local educational and community settings.

-Offered at Cincinnati Zoo & Botanical Garden and Woodland Park Zoo, Seattle.
-(In 2015 - Phoenix Zoo.)
+Offered at Cincinnati Zoo & Botanical Garden, Woodland Park Zoo, Seattle, and Phoenix Zoo.